woody-the-cat/frontend/README.md

 https://woody.cat

-literally just a boring next app for my cat :cat:
+literally just a boring next app, but it's for my cat :cat: